TalusBio/cookiecutter-data-science/docs/index.md

 the same data, code, and similar hardware should be able to obtain the same results.

-The goal of this template is to make our data science work at Talus reproducible and approachable.
+The goal of this template is to make our data science work at Talus Bio reproducible and approachable.
 Using this template ensures that we organize code and data consistently across projects.
 This means when you join another project that is organized using this template, you will immediately know the